“You seem to be using an unblocker or proxy.”

-Luckily you can bypass this block with a little bit of effort.
+Luckily you can get past the Netflix VPN block with a little bit of effort.

 Getting past the VPN proxy block is possible.
 In fact, it's not even that difficult to say see-ya-later to the error code: m7111-1331-5059.

 At the core of the issue is making sure you are using a VPN that is actively putting effort into bypassing the Netflix efforts to squash VPN use.

 Yep, it's a massive game of cat and mouse.

 Certain services (for example Private Internet Access) have simply waved the white flag and given up supporting people who want to access geo-restricted Netflix content.

 As such, you'll need to choose a service that works with Netflix.
 We have listed some below.

 Here are the steps to then bypass the Proxy blocks:

-- Sign up with a VPN service.
-In our example video we use ExpressVPN as they have are the best VPN option.
+- Sign up for a VPN service.
+In our example video, we use ExpressVPN as they have are the best VPN option.
 They have the best success bypassing the Netflix proxy block.
 Or, check out our VPN reviews for other options.

 - Download and install the VPN software to your device